-If Roderick Smith, the brainchild of North Arm, didn’t discover an old, dusty guitar in his sister’s cupboard at age 11, his life may have taken a completely different turn.
+If Roderick Smith didn’t discover an old, dusty guitar in his sister’s cupboard at age 11, his life may have taken a completely different turn.

-Growing up in Newcastle, Smith spent most school holidays with his large family in the sleepy coastal town of North Arm Cove – and the old guitar soon became a regular addition to these family trips.
-Smith says, “I used to strum this shitty nylon string guitar all the time.
+Growing up in Newcastle, Smith spent most school holidays with his large family in the sleepy coastal town of North Arm Cove – and the old guitar soon became a regular.
+“I used to strum this shitty nylon string guitar all the time.
 Eventually, I learned how to play a few chords and figured out some stuff.”